Radial Shockwave Edmonton, St. Albert, Spruce Grove & Sherwood Park

 https://www.ems-dolorclast.com/studies-library

-A radial shockwave a is low to medium energy shockwave that is pneumatically generated through the acceleration of a projectile within the hand-piece of our Swiss Dolorclast device.
+A radial shockwave is a low to medium energy shockwave that is pneumatically generated through the acceleration of a projectile within the hand-piece of our Swiss Dolorclast device.
 When the projectile strikes the applicator a shockwave is generated.
-This shockwave enters the tissue spreading radially and is transmitted through a water soluble gel on the skin’s surface.
+This shockwave enters the tissue, spreading radially, and is transmitted through a water soluble gel on the skin’s surface.
 Unlike extracorporeal shockwaves, radial shockwaves have their focal point at the tip of the applicator and are transmitted to the target zone in a broad energy pattern.
 This allows us to apply a considerable total level of energy using multiple pulses from the applicator without the need for anesthesia or ultrasound/radiography to pinpoint the location of the diseased tissue/calcification.

 The exact mechanism of shockwave therapy remains unknown.
-Based on results from studies performed by Dr. Ching-Jen Wang, it appears that the radial shockwaves’ physical energy cause a biological response with increased metabolic activity around the site of the tissue damage and pain.
+Based on results from studies performed by Dr. Ching-Jen Wang, it appears that the radial shockwaves’ physical energy causes a biological response with increased metabolic activity around the site of the tissue damage and pain.
 In contrast to lithotripsy in which the shockwaves disintegrate the renal stones, radial shockwaves do not destroy tissue, rather they microscopically cause interstitial and extracellular responses which induce a healing effect.

-Specifically, the shockwaves were shown to stimulate the early expression of angiogenesisrelated growth factors including eNOS (endothelial nitric oxide synthase), VEGF (vessel endothelial growth factor) and PCNA (proliferating cell nuclear antigen), which then induces the ingrowth of neovascularization.
+Specifically, the shockwaves were shown to stimulate the early expression of angiogenesis related growth factors including eNOS (endothelial nitric oxide synthase), VEGF (vessel endothelial growth factor) and PCNA (proliferating cell nuclear antigen), which then induces the ingrowth of neovascularization.
 This improves blood supply and increases cell proliferation and eventual tissue regeneration to repair the tendon or bone tissues.

 The treatment also induces an analgesic effect.
 This mechanism is theorized to occur as a result of an initial rise in concentration of substance P in the zone of the shockwave with a subsequent prolonged reduction in its total concentration.
 This may explain the initial pain response followed by prolonged analgesia.